UW-COSMOS/Cosmos/docsrc/source/getting_started.rst

     docker-compose -f deployment/docker-compose-ingest.yml -p cosmos up

-The docker-compose application will finish and just wait.
-You can ctrl-c out of it when it is done.
+The docker-compose ingest application will process all the documents and then just idle when it is finished.
+You can ctrl-c out of it at that stage.

 The output directory you defined will now be populated with a set of Parquet_ files, as well as an images directory containing object specific images, and saved word embeddings over the input corpus.

-cd into the images directory: /path/to/output/dir/images then run the following to move all files into folders beginning with the first two chars of their file names:
+In the output images directory (/path/to/output/dir/images) run the following to move all files into folders beginning with the first two chars of their file names:

 .. code-block:: console